-Deciding to have a cut flower CSA happened organically when she moved onto a defunct farm in WI.
+Deciding to have a flower farm happened organically when she moved onto a defunct farm in WI.
 The buildings were there, the tools were available and wild flowers were already in bloom.

 As she laid in the flowers with her 9-month-old daughter, the idea hit her, "We're on a farm, so let's farm."